elisaperrone/elisaperrone.github.io/teaching.md

 * Theory of copula models
 * Design of experiments

-You can have a look [here](https://research.tue.nl/en/persons/elisa-perrone/supervised-student-theses/) for a list of project topics that I supervised in the past.
+You can have a look [here](https://research.tue.nl/en/persons/elisa-perrone/supervised-student-theses/) for a list of projects I supervised in the past.

 If you are enrolled at TU/e and are interested in doing a research project under my supervision, feel free to reach out!